MariaSultanbekova/sentiment_analysis_bot/README.md

 ![header](https://github.com/MariaSultanbekova/sentiment_analysis_bot/blob/main/transformer.png)

 A transformer is a sequence of encoders and decoders, but the encoders here are unusual.
-Inside it is the self-attention mechanism and a fully connected network
+Inside it is the Self-Attention mechanism and a fully connected network

 ![head](https://github.com/MariaSultanbekova/sentiment_analysis_bot/blob/main/encoder.png)